grafana/metrictank/docs/http-api.md

 * header `X-Org-Id` required
 * maxDataPoints: int (default: 800)
 * target: mandatory. one or more metric names or patterns, like graphite.
   note: **no graphite functions are currently supported** except that you can use `consolidateBy(id, '<fn>')` or `consolidateBy(id, "<fn>")` where fn is one of `avg`, `average`, `min`, `max`, `sum`. see
   [Consolidation](https://github.com/grafana/metrictank/blob/master/docs/consolidation.md)
 * from: see [timespec format](#tspec) (default: 24h ago) (exclusive)
 * to/until : see [timespec format](#tspec)(default: now) (inclusive)
-* format: json or msgp (default: json)
+* format: json, msgp, pickle, or msgpack (default: json)
 * process: all, stable, none (default: stable).
 Controls metrictank's eagerness of fulfilling the request with its built-in processing functions
   (as opposed to proxing to the fallback graphite).
   - all: process request without fallback if we have all the needed functions, even if they are marked unstable (under development)
   - stable: process request without fallback if we have all the needed functions and they are marked as stable.